 This is important, because despite previous evidence of HPV vaccine effectiveness against HPV infections, genital warts, and cervical lesions, it is essential to know its effect on the target outcome, cervical cancer.

 The TL;DR summary of Gardasil effectiveness

 First, we have robust and nearly irrefutable evidence that several subtypes of HPV are causally linked several deadly cancers.
-Second, we have similarly strong evidence that HPV vaccines either reduce HPV infections or reduce the actual risk of cancer.
+Second, we have similarly strong evidence that HPV vaccines either reduce HPV infections which lead to tens of thousands of cases of new cancers.
+And third, there is powerful evidence that the HPV vaccine reduces the actual risk of cancer.

 To make specious claims that the HPV vaccine somehow doesn’t prevent cancer is typical vaccine denial – understate the benefits of vaccines and overstate the dangers (if there actually are any).
 It’s terribly frustrating because there are children that can be protected against cancer.

 Gardasil is demonstrably effective, as you have read above.
 It is demonstrably safe.
 Protect yourself and your loved ones from cancer – you’ll thank me down the road.